ironsource-mobile/sonic-dependency-tree/README.md

 ## S3 credentials config

-- WARNING: preferred method, is to use `sonicDependenciesS3Credentials` as default and use this setting with hardcoded credentials for testing purposes ONLY!
+- WARNING: The preferred method, is to use `sonicDependenciesS3Credentials` as default and use this setting with hardcoded credentials for testing purposes ONLY!

-AWS S3 client library used is `com.amazonaws.aws-java-sdk-s3` In case `sonicDependenciesS3Credentials` is not set, S3 client will use  `DefaultAWSCredentialsProviderChain`, which is preferred method and do not require to store credentials in `build.sbt` project definition, also it is more secure.
+AWS S3 client library used is `com.amazonaws.aws-java-sdk-s3` In case `sonicDependenciesS3Credentials` is not set, S3 client will use  `DefaultAWSCredentialsProviderChain`, which is the preferred method and do not require to store credentials in `build.sbt` project definition, also it is more secure.